Are Smoothies Good for Weight Loss? Health Benefits

 In addition to fruit and vegetables, there are other healthy ingredients that can be added to smoothies for extra nutrition.

-Yogurt or Kefir - Whether dairy or plant-based, yogurt and kefir make a good base for a healthy smoothie.
-They are rich in probiotics that are important for keeping your GI tract healthy and a good source of calcium.
+Yogurt or Kefir: Whether dairy or plant-based, yogurt and kefir make a good base for a healthy smoothie.
+They are rich in probiotics that keep your GI tract healthy and a good source of calcium.
 Some types of kefir are also fortified with vitamin D.

 Probiotics add healthy bacteria to our GI tract and help keep bad bacteria at bay.
-They feed on fibrous food (prebiotics) in our GI tract which keeps the lining of our gastrointestinal tract strong and helps us digest and absorbs nutrients from our food.
+They feed on fibrous food (prebiotics) in our GI tract, which keeps the lining of our gastrointestinal tract strong so it can digest and absorb nutrients from food.
 Probiotics also support our immune system and may help reduce inflammation.

-Milk, Almond, or Soy Milk - Dairy milk and non-dairy plant-based beverages provide the base for a rich smoothie.
+Cow’s Milk, Almond Milk, or Soy Milk: Dairy milk and non-dairy plant-based beverages, such as coconut water, almond milk, or coconut milk, typically provide the base for a rich smoothie.
 They also provide essential calcium, vitamin D, and potassium.
-If you are using a plant-based product, check the label for one enriched with calcium and vitamin D.
+If you are using a plant-based product, check the label for one that’s enriched with calcium and vitamin D.

-Seeds - Adding chia, flax, or hemp seeds will add some healthy fats and plant-based omega-3s that are important for heart and brain health.
+Seeds: Adding chia seeds, flax seeds, or hemp seeds will add some healthy fats and plant-based omega-3s that are important for heart and brain health.
 They also add much-needed fiber and prebiotics that help feed your GI tract.

-Nuts and Nut Butters - Along with providing healthy fats that are satiating, nuts and nut butters add protein and plant-based omega 3s.
-The protein is important for muscle strength and recovery, and the omega 3s help support your immune system and may help reduce inflammation.
+Nuts and Nut Butters: Along with providing healthy satiating fats, nuts, and nut butters, like almond butter, add protein and plant-based omega 3s.
+The protein is important for muscle strength and recovery, and the omega-3s help support your immune system and may help reduce inflammation.

-Matcha tea is a common addition to green smoothies.
-Learn more about the benefits of matcha tea.
+Matcha Tea: It is a common addition to green smoothies.
+There are many notable benefits of matcha tea.

-Spices and herbs are common additions to smoothies and can add more than just flavor.
+Spices and Herbs: Herbs are common additions to smoothies and can add more than just flavor.

 Ginger is related to turmeric and has been used for centuries to reduce inflammation and improve gastrointestinal issues.
 Fresh ginger adds a nice peppery bite to fruit-based or dark leafy greens-based smoothies.